mahdiprog/EntityFramework.Caching/README.md

 # EntityFramework.Caching
 Entity Framework does not currently support caching of query results.
 A sample EF Caching provider is available for Entity Framework version 5 and earlier but due to changes to the provider model this sample provider does not work with Entity Framework 6 and newer.
 This project is filling the gap by enabling caching of query results for Entity Framework 6.1 applications.

-This created based on [EFCache](https://github.com/moozzyk/EFCache) introduced by @github/moozzyk but with a main difference.
+This created based on [EFCache](https://github.com/moozzyk/EFCache) introduced by @moozzyk but with a main difference.
 My main approach here is to cache databse entites as well as queries. thus approach reduce queries sending to DB many many more than caching just query results.

 # How to get it